reiryuki/Dolby-Atmos-Moto-G52-Magisk-Module/README.md

 - Recommended to use Magisk Delta https://t.me/androidryukimodsdiscussions/100091
 - Remove any other Dolby module with different name (no need to remove if it's the same name)
 - Reboot
+- Install Moto Core Magisk Module first: https://github.com/reiryuki/Moto-Core-Magisk-Module
-- Install this module https://www.pling.com/p/1908400/ via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1908400/ via Magisk app or Recovery
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot